legacysurvey/legacysurvey/pages/dr5/files.rst

 ``ext_w4``      float32    Extinction in :math:`W4`-band
 =============== ========== =========================================================================

-Note that, for the ``nexphist`` rows, pixels that are masked by the NSF's OIR Lab Community Pipeline as, e.g., cosmic rays or saturation, do
+Note that, for the ``nexphist`` rows, pixels that are masked by the NOIRLab Community Pipeline as, e.g., cosmic rays or saturation, do
 NOT count toward the number of exposures.
 More information about the morphological types and ``MW_TRANSMISSION`` can be found on the `catalogs page`_.